Smith River (California): Watershed

 The river's watershed catchment area is 719 sqmi.
 It drains a rugged area of the western Klamath Mountains and Northern Outer California Coast Ranges, west of the Siskiyou Mountains, barely across the Oregon border, and north of the watershed of the Klamath River.

 By average discharge, the Smith is the largest river system in California that flows freely along its entire course.
 The highly variable annual flow is approximately 3746 cuft/s, with an average monthly high of 8432 cuft/s in January, and an average low of 336 cuft/s in September.
 The all-time highest flow was 228000 cuft/s on December 22, 1964, during the Christmas flood of 1964.

 The river was named for the explorer Jedediah Smith.

 Conservation

 The free-flowing nature of the river—without a single dam along its entire length—makes it especially prized among conservationists and is considered one of the crown jewels of the National Wild and Scenic River program.
+It is the only major California river never to have been dammed.

 Former Smith River Bridge crossing the Lower Smith River.

 Former cantilever highway truss of Smith River Bridge.